 - Goal options – With Mint, you can set goals for things like saving for a home or paying down debt.
 This is handy if you’re working towards specific financial goals.

-- Investment tracking – Mint isn’t as robust as Personal Capital, which we’ll talk about next.
+- Investment tracking – Mint isn’t as robust as Empower, which we’ll talk about next.
 But it does let you track your investments and your net worth all in one place.
 If you’re a beginning investor focused more on budgeting and paying off debt than tracking your investments, this is a nice additional piece.

 - Free credit score – There are loads of places to get a free credit score these days, and Mint is one of them.
 It offers a score that’s updated quarterly.